Louis-Thomas Chabert de Joncaire: Personal life and family

 According to Bacqueville de la Potherie, Joncaire married an Iroquois woman in the 1690s.

 Joncaire married the 17-year-old Marie-Madeleine Le Gay on March 1, 1706, in Montreal when he was 36 years old.
 Marie-Madeleine Le Gay was the daughter of Jean-Jérôme Le Gay, Sieur de Beaulieu, a merchant and bourgeois of Montreal, and Madeleine Just.
 Joncaire and Le Gay had ten children between 1707 and 1723.

 Joncaire's eldest son with Le Gay, Philippe-Thomas Chabert de Joncaire, was given by his father to the Seneca at the age of 10 in 1717, had an Iroquois upbringing, and later served as a captain in the colonial French army.
 In 1753, Governor Jean de Lauson sought to build a fortified trading post at the confluence of the Allegheny River and French Creek at Venango.
 That year, the English traders were expelled from Venango and Philippe-Thomas Chabert de Joncaire established Fort d'Anjou at the location.
 Philippe-Thomas was replaced by Michel Maray de La Chauvignerie as the officer in charge of constructing the fort, which eventually became Fort Machault.
 He died in Canada soon after the end of the Seven Years' War.

-Another of their sons, Daniel-Marie Chabert de Joncaire de Clausonne, was also a army officer and interpreter in New France.
+Another of their sons, Daniel-Marie Chabert de Joncaire de Clausonne, was also an army officer and interpreter in New France.
 He established Fort du Portage near Niagara Falls and fought in the Battle of Fort Niagara during the French and Indian War.
 After leaving for France, he was implicated in the Canada Affair and imprisoned in the Bastille, before returning to America and then dying in Detroit in 1771.